DennisSuitters/summernote-paper-size/README.md

-# summernote-print-size
+# summernote-paper-size

-This Plugin adds a Print-Size button to the Summernote toolbar that lets you change the editing view size to reflect Paper Sizes in Portrait format.
+This Plugin adds a Paper-Size button to the Summernote toolbar that lets you change the editing view size to reflect Paper Sizes in Portrait format.

 ![summernote-paper-size](summernote-paper-size.png)